 SDG 16 Survey Initiative

-The SDG16 Survey* jointly developed by UNDP, UNODC and OHCHR provides a high quality, well tested tool that countries can use to measure progress on many of the survey-based indicators under SDG16.
+The SDG16 Survey Initiative, jointly developed by UNDP, UNODC and OHCHR provides a high quality, well tested tool that countries can be used to measure progress on many of the survey-based indicators under SDG16.
 It can support data production on peace, justice and inclusion (SDG 16) which can help to better understand complex realities that exist at national and local levels.
 It can help unveil some of the hidden truths of how violence, discrimination, inequality and injustice manifest itself in the community and identify entry points to begin to address some of these persistent challenges.

 Progress towards more peaceful, just and inclusive societies remains stalled, according to the 2021 SDG Report, and in some cases regressing due to COVID-19 and deepening inequalities.
 But data on these measures of peace, justice and inclusion are few and far between.
 UNESCAP estimates, for example, that only 1/3 of SDG 16 indicators in the region have data available.
 The lack of data, particularly on the survey-based indicators of SDG 16, is partly because of the diversity of operations necessary to collect the data required and the high costs of implementing surveys.
 UNDP, UNODC and OHCHR have tried to address these challenges by developing one single methodology to collect data on the majority of the SDG 16 indicators.